Q&A: Police and crime commissioners

 What do critics say?

 Police authorities, first established in 1964 to hold chief constables to account, had oversight of the police before PCCs.
 They were made up of local councillors and independent, appointed members.
-But the government concluded that police authorities were "invisible" and needed replacing with elected commissioners and police and crime panels.
+But the coalition government concluded police authorities were "invisible" and needed replacing with elected commissioners and police and crime panels.